Public perception of any person with a camera in their hand in and around public landmarks, was forever changed as a result of September 11, 2001.

 Just remember if they’re not happy with your presence with the camera, be a good sport and move on.

-Most times if you remain calm, smile and explain yourself, saying something like , “I took your picture because that looked like such a special moment between your wife/girlfriend and you.”
+Most times if you remain calm, smile, and explain yourself, saying something like, “I took your picture because that looked like such a special moment between your wife/girlfriend and you.
+I would have asked befora hand but I didn’t want to interrupt your spontaneous display of affection.”

 Place yourself in their shoes for a moment and see if you wouldn’t want a great picture of you and the love of your life smooching against a wonderful setting.
 Take no for an answer unless you’re a paparazzi-in-training.